 Similarly, this Kerala egg ghee roast shared here is a common side dish served in most restaurants and households of the state.
 This dish is not only popular in Kerala but also in the neighboring Southern states for its unique flavor and taste.
-This egg roast is an ultimate lip-smacking side dish and tastes great with chapati, parotta, appam, and similar dishes.
+This egg roast is an ultimate lip-smacking side dish and tastes great with roti, parotta, appam, and similar dishes.

 The ingredients required for this egg roast recipe are hard-boiled eggs, onion slices, onion and tomato puree, ginger garlic paste, chili, turmeric, and coriander powder.
 And of course, ghee and whole Indian spice to season the gravy.
 Finally, a handful of chopped coriander leaves garnish the dish.

 The recipe given below is a simplified version of the Kerala-style egg roast but with a similar traditional taste and flavor.
 And the quantity yields to 4 people.
 So let see how to make this tasty side dish with step-by-step instructions.

 To make the roast, in a pan with medium heat pour ghee and add all the Indian spices mentioned in the recipe card below.
 Allow the spices to turn aromatic and make sure not to burn them.
 After that, add in the onion slices, saute well until it is caramelized.
 Once it is done, add in the onion puree and the ginger garlic paste.
 Saute them well to turn aromatic.